 You can disenroll from a Medicare Supplement plan at any time, but beware that doing so can be consequential.
 When you initially enroll in Original Medicare, you have a guaranteed issue for Medicare Supplement plans, meaning providers cannot deny you coverage due to your medical history.
 If you disenroll, and later wish to re-enroll in the same or a different Medicare Supplement plan, you do not have guaranteed issue, and therefore will likely need to undergo medical underwriting, and may not be accepted into the plan you want.

-Disenrolling from Medicare can have significant short-term and long-term consequences, which is why we strongly recommend speaking with one of our expert Advisors before making a change.
+Disenrolling from Medicare can have significant short-term and long-term consequences, which is why we strongly recommend speaking with one of our licensed Advisors before making a change.
 We’ll help you understand your options to make the best decision for you, and can help avoid unnecessary consequences of dropping or switching your coverage.